enza252/aws-dev-associate/4-load-balancing-and-auto-scaling-groups.md

 Example: application runs on t2.micro and want to run on a t2.large.

 Standard for non-distributed systems like databases.
-RDS and ElastiCache services  can be scaled vertically by changing isntance type.
+RDS and ElastiCache services can be scaled vertically by changing instance type.

 ### Horizontal Scalability